Alaskan Malamute

 Temperament:

 Malamutes are affectionate and hard-working dogs.
-Dog lovers affectionately call the animals Mali.
-Alaskan Malamutes belong to the family of sled dogs.
-The dogs are called the working animals of the cold north, but they are also popular with us in Europe.
-Who decides for an Alaskan Malamute, must know that the dog makes special demands on the dog owner.
+Dog lovers affectionately call them "Mali".
+Alaskan Malamutes belong to the sled dog family.
+The dogs are known as the working animals of the cold north, but are also very popular here in Europe.
+If you decide to get an Alaskan Malamute, you should know that the dog makes special demands on its owner.

 Characteristics

-There is a saying: there are dogs and there is the Alaskan Malamute.
-Quite wrong is not this old saying, because these dogs are very special.
+There is a saying: There are dogs and there are Alaskan Malamutes.
+This old saying is not entirely wrong, because these dogs are something very special.

-The Alaskan Malamute is the largest and most powerful representative of the group of sled dogs.
-Characteristic for the dog breed is the compact build and broad shoulders.
-The dense coat of the dog consists of the oily undercoat and the protruding top coat.
-The dense coat warms the dog and provides perfect protection from the cold.
-The tail carries the animal upright, which gives it a dignified appearance.
+The Alaskan Malamute is the largest and most powerful representative of the sled dogs.
+The breed is characterized by its compact build and broad shoulders.
+The dog's dense coat consists of the oily undercoat and the protruding top coat.
+The dense coat warms the dog and protects it from the cold.
+The tail holds the dog upright and gives it a dignified appearance.

-The dog is an affectionate, loyal companion.
-Nevertheless, your darling is and remains a workhorse that is full of drive.
-If you don't keep your Alaskan Malamute busy enough, the dog itself will provide variety.
-Major damage to the house or garden is inevitable.
+The dog is an affectionate and loyal companion.
+Nevertheless, it is and remains a workhorse full of drive.
+If you don't keep your Alaskan Malamute busy enough, he will take care of things himself.
+Major damage to the house and garden is then inevitable.

-The Alaskan Malamute is not a dog that feels comfortable in a small city apartment.
-Your darling needs nature and lots of exercise.
-Your dog needs consistent training and contact with other dogs.
+The Alaskan Malamute is not a dog that will feel at home in a small city apartment.
+Your darling needs the outdoors and plenty of exercise.
+It needs consistent training and contact with other dogs of the same species.

-Its nature does not always make your upbringing easy.
-They are independent dogs, sometimes even stubborn, in any case they have their own head.
-The Alaskan Malamute is known for the fact that he likes to go his own way.
+His character doesn't always make training him easy.
+He is an independent dog, sometimes even stubborn, but in any case he has a mind of his own.
+The Alaskan Malamute is known for its tendency to go its own way.
 You have to be careful, because the dog uses every opportunity to escape.

-In the Alaskan Malamute live two souls: On the one hand, the stubborn, untrainable dog; on the other, the hard-working, obedient creature.
-If the Alaskan Malamute is harnessed in front of a sled, he is attentive and follows the word.
-The dog breed inspires with endurance and robustness.
+Two souls live in the Alaskan Malamute: On the one hand, the stubborn, untrainable dog, and on the other, the hard-working, good-natured creature.
+If the Alaskan Malamute is harnessed to a sled, it is attentive and follows the command.
+The breed impresses with its stamina and robustness.

-For the education you need a lot of patience.
-Do not try to achieve anything with this breed by means of force, pressure or coercion.
-You will certainly not succeed.
+You need a lot of patience when training your dog.
+Do not try to achieve anything with this breed by force, pressure or coercion.
+You will not be successful.

-Although the education and attitude will certainly demand a lot from you, it is worth the effort.
-With the Alaskan Malamute you get a dog that is known for the intimate human-animal relationship.
-The reason for this lies in the origin of the dog.
+Even if the training and keeping demands a lot from you, the effort is worth it.
+With the Alaskan Malamute, you get a dog that is known for its close human-animal bond.
+The reason for this lies in its origins.

-Among the Inuit, the animals have lived in family groups for several centuries.
-It was common at that time that the children and the puppies warmed each other during the night's rest.
-From puppy to adult, this breed of dog loves people and is happy to be petted.
+Inuit animals have lived in family groups for centuries.
+Back then, it was common for the children and puppies to keep each other warm at bedtime.
+From puppies to adult dogs, this breed loves people and enjoys being stroked.

 Another characteristic of this breed is its pronounced social behavior towards conspecifics.
-The Alaskan Malamute is happy about every visit and hardly barks.
-Therefore, he is rather not suitable as a guard dog.
-The dog is a pack animal, having to stay home alone can become a problem for him.
-Some quadrupeds complain about the longing for conspecifics with loud howling.
+The Alaskan Malamute is happy to receive visitors and hardly ever barks.
+It is therefore rather unsuitable as a guard dog.
+The dog is a pack animal and staying at home alone can be a problem for it.
+Some four-legged friends complain about their longing for companions by howling loudly.

 Coat care: